 Hive is a turn based strategy board game designed for two players, one white and one black.
 The game is very similar to chess, except that it is played on a hexagonal limitless grid.
 The players goal throughout the game is to surround their opponent's queen, to do so the player has eleven pieces to his or her disposal.
-Each piece in the game is named after a certain kind of insect or arachnoid and, like in chess, their moves depends on their kind.
+Each piece in the game is named after a certain kind of insect or arachnoid and, like in chess, their moveset depends on their kind.
 The different kinds of pieces are the Beetle, the Spider, the Grasshopper, the Soldier Ant and the Queen Bee.
 Two other kind of pieces have been introduced in expansions to the original game but only the five original pieces have been implemented in the case of this report.
 Unlike in chess, the players start with all their pieces in their hand and have to place them on the board as time goes on, the players can also choose to move their pieces anywhere they want according to their movesets.
 The game continues until one of the players Queen Bee is completely surrounded1.
 If both players are forced to repeat the same moves without any possibility of resolving the stalemate, the game is considered a draw.
 Each player has one Queen, two Beetles, two Grasshoppers, three Spiders and three Ants.
+Other pieces exist as expansions to the original game, but they have been ignored for the sake of time constraints for this report.